 Medical Insurance for Expats in Thailand

 Over the past years, it has become increasingly difficult for those living in Thailand over the age of 60 to procure health insurance.
 There are very few local insurance companies that will cover those in this older demographic, and those few companies that will cover those 60 years and older are demonstrating predominantly expensive premium rates.
 There are even some foreign plans that will place limits on your global health coverage after age 65 or terminate coverage at age 70.
 The best plan for older expats & global citizens that our firm has found is the Allianz plan, but we recommend you send us a Custom Global Health Insurance Quote Request & we can send your request to one or two providers who can potentially quote a plan for you.
 Final coverage is subject to their medical underwriting online

 The proposed Thai legislation will require expatriates to be covered for the minimum amount of 400,000 ฿ (~ $12,570 USD) of in-patient coverage, and 40,000 ฿ (~ $1,270 USD) for out-patient care.
 Expatriates that are currently living overseas and meet the minimum required amount of coverage will be exempt from obtaining these Thai insurance policies.
 Expats living in Thailand are allowed to buy their global health coverage from a foreign insurer.

-We do recommend that you check out our Thailand health system page for detailed information on the medical system in this great country.
+We do recommend that you check out our Thailand healthcare system page for detailed information on the medical system in this great country.

 Mandatory Health Insurance for Expats